-On July 28, 2014, President Benigno S. Aquino III will be delivering his fifth State of the Nation Address.
+On July 27, 2015, President Benigno S. Aquino III will be delivering his sixth and final State of the Nation Address.

-There have been 75 SONAs, and the address of President Aquino III will be the 76th since 1935 and the 28th since the restoration of democratic rule under the Fifth Republic in 1987.
+The address of President Aquino III will be the 77th since 1935 and the 29th since the restoration of democratic rule under the Fifth Republic in 1987.

 The President of the Philippines appears before Congress upon its invitation, for which purpose a joint session is held in the Session Hall of the House of Representatives.
 Congress issues tickets, and all preparations are undertaken with Congress as the official host.

 On Monday morning, both the House of Representatives and the Senate hold their respective sessions in their respective chambers and elect their officials.
 Thereafter, a concurrent resolution is filed stating that both chambers are ready to hear the address of the President.
 Sessions of both Houses are suspended.

 In the afternoon, the President is met at Batasang Pambansa, either planeside or carside, by the Chief of Staff of the Armed Forces of the Philippines and the Sergeants-at-Arms of both Houses of Congress.
 The Chief of Staff of the Armed Forces will then escort the President past the Honor Guard.
 At this point, the military escort of the President is relieved of duty and replaced by the Sergeant-at-Arms of the House of Representatives, symbolizing the independence of the Legislature.
 The President is then escorted to the Presidential Legislative Liaison Office (PLLO), which serves as the chief executive’s office in the House Representatives.
 The leaders of both chambers traditionally pay a courtesy call on the President in the PLLO.